EvgeniySaschenko/newcatalog/README.md

 > The commands described here were run on <b>Ubuntu</b>
 > ❗️You must follow the instructions exactly, all commands must be executed by the <b>run.sh</b> script, for example if you try to install node_modules without <b>run.sh</b> it may cause permission problems.

+> ❗️This description assumes installing 1 instance of "newcatalog" per server.
+Also, ports 80 and 443 must be free.

 1. Install such programs if they are not installed on your operating system: <a name="install-programs"></a>
 <a href="https://www.docker.com/">Docker</a>, <a href="https://git-scm.com/">GIT</a>, <a href="https://en.wikipedia.org/wiki/Bash_(Unix_shell)">Bash</a>